nginxinc/nginx-gateway-fabric/tests/README.md

 In order to run the tests in GCP, you need a few things:

-- GKE router to allow egress traffic (used by upgrade tests for pulling images from Github)
+- GKE router to allow egress traffic (used by upgrade tests for pulling images from Github, and scale/reconfig tests for installing prometheus)
   - this assumes that your GKE cluster is using private nodes.
 If using public nodes, you don't need this.
 - GCP VM and firewall rule to send ingress traffic to GKE